HAITAO2003/ip/README.md

 ### Listing All Tasks

-Show all tasks currently stored in Duke.
+Show all tasks currently stored in Dumpling.

 Format: `list`